hunej/MADToolkit/README.md

-# MADSDK: MADNESS Airsoft & Dartsoft Software Development Kit
+# MADSDK: Milsig Airsoft & Dartsoft Software Development Kit

 ## Summary
-This repository contains the MADNESS Airsoft & Dartsoft Software Development Kit, which can can be built as a dartsoft or airsoft task props box.
+This repository contains the Milsig Airsoft & Dartsoft Software Development Kit, which can can be built as a dartsoft or airsoft task props box.

 ### There are three versions of MADSDK:
 * Duo-Uno: Two Arduino Uno Board are used as master board and slave board, which are communicated via I2C